Automated Database Testing via LLM-Synthesized SQL Features

 \paragraph{System overview} Figure~\ref{fig:mta} shows an overview of \emph{ShQveL}.
-During the execution of \SystemName{}, the generator is either instructed to initiate the learning phase, aiming to learn new features, in which case \SystemName{} generates a SQL sketch (see step \textcircled{1}), or it generates test cases aiming to find bugs in the DBMS (see step \textcircled{5}).
-In the learning phase, \SystemName{} generates an SQL sketch to learn new features (see step \textcircled{2}).
+During the execution of \SystemName{}, the base generator is either instructed to initiate the learning phase, aiming to learn new features, in which case \SystemName{} generates a SQL sketch (see step \textcircled{1}), or \SystemName{} generates test cases aiming to find bugs in the DBMS (see step \textcircled{5}).
+In the learning phase, \SystemName{} invokes an LLM to fill the SQL sketch (see step \textcircled{2}).
 One SQL sketch can contain multiple incomplete segments.
-Each incomplete segment \texttt{??}---referred to as a \emph{hole}---can be filled with DBMS-specific feature fragments (\emph{e.g.}, SQL keywords, constants, or expressions). \SystemName{} then invokes an LLM to complete the SQL sketch, using the target DBMS documentation and few-shot examples as guidance.
-The LLM fills the holes with fragments, and subsequently, we execute the fragments, which form complete SQL statements, on the system for validation (see step \textcircled{3}).
-If successful, we mark the fragments as \emph{valid}; otherwise as \emph{invalid}.
-In step \textcircled{4}, \SystemName{} updates the generator using valid fragments.
+Each incomplete segment \texttt{??}---referred to as a \emph{hole}---can be filled with DBMS-specific feature fragments (\emph{e.g.}, SQL keywords, constants, or expressions).
+We refer to each LLM-synthesized string that can be substituted into a hole as a \emph{fragment}, and a sketch whose holes are all filled is a \emph{filled sketch}. \SystemName{} then invokes an LLM to fill the SQL sketch, using the target DBMS documentation and few-shot examples as guidance.
+The LLM fills the holes with fragments, and the resulting filled sketch is then executed on the system for validation (see step \textcircled{3}).
+If execution is successful, we mark the fragments as \emph{valid}; otherwise, we mark them as \emph{invalid}.
+In step \textcircled{4}, \SystemName{} updates the generator using the validated fragments.
 Based on the updated generator, \SystemName{} keeps generating SQL statements to test the target system (see step \textcircled{5}).